Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-3.md

 She rolled to her feet, agile and on full alert.
 She used her tail as a shield.

 No attack came.
 The area was as silent as Somnia had been for a million years.
-Uninhabitated, unlived, unremarkable.
+Uninhabited, unlived, unremarkable.

 No, it was even _more_ silent.
 She couldn't even hear the others speak or the crackling of Ardex' flamebreath.

 They had assumed that other things, like their bacteria, were able to cross the wall just fine.
-That it only stopped them.
+That it only stopped _them_, the godchildren.
 But now she saw the truth.

-She had appeared on the _other_ side of the wall; and it held not a single living thing.
+She had appeared on the _other_ side of the wall---and it held not a single living thing.

 Her knees buckled.
 Her tail drooped.
 The fear of being unconnected to _life_ crept through her.
 It made her instantly exhausted and hopeless, as if she only now realized she had not slept for months.
 She searched, within herself and outside herself, but found no thread of the spider web of life.
 The wall kept that out too.